FCC Finally Debuts an Up-to-Date Mobile Broadband Map of the U.S.

 However, it’s worth noting that the FCC also said it created the map using data voluntarily provided by the aforementioned carriers, who don’t have a great track record of accurately self-reporting their coverage.
 That’s not the only glaring issue.
 The tool doesn’t address the scope of home internet availability, a leading concern of the so-called digital divide, or the gap between residents who have access to affordable, reliable internet service and those who don’t.
 Each carrier’s 5G buildouts aren’t reflected as well.

-Also missing is what kind of speeds users can expect on any given network.
+Also missing is what kind of speeds users can expect using each network.
 Acting FCC chairwoman Jessica Rosenworcel said in a note about the tool’s launch that to qualify as 4G data coverage, a network has to provide at least 5Mbps download speeds and 1Mbps upload speeds.
 Currently, though, there’s no way to tell on the map if a carrier’s coverage in any given area narrowly squeaks past those benchmarks or tops them several times over.

 So it’s a step forward, but just barely, and a long-overdue one at that.
 The law that prompted this map to be created in the first place, last year’s Broadband Deployment Accuracy and Technological Availability Act, required the FCC to improve the accuracy of its broadband availability maps because conflicting and outdated data has hampered efforts to bridge the digital divide for years.
 Among other requirements, the agency was ordered to compile and release more robust data about wired, fixed wireless, and satellite broadband providers as well as establish a crowdsourcing process to collect information from the public.